crodier/software-blog/_posts/2025-03-13-microservices-myths.md

 Really?

-When your developers tell you to use Microservices, ask them what are the alternatives, and let them use the alternatives.
+When your developers tell you to use Microservices, ask them what are the alternatives, and let them use the alternative of Modular Monolith or Modular Big Service.

 Microservices are a silly fad - don't fall victim.